mohangk/easy_rack_stack/README.md

 keep (production. staging )

 ####Deployment related issues

+* git-deply commit hooks does not seem to work well with RVM setup on the server

+* when doing a git-deploy setup on EC2, the permission of the directory is set to ubuntu:vagrant, because the remote and ssh user is setup as ubuntu.
+Need to allow for it to be done by the vagrant user

 * Automate 'bundle install' on git push. git-deploy is suppose to do this but I am not sure if its working.
 Maybe it does not work for the first push ?